krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 blog [The Polaris Flow Dispatch](https://www.polaris-flow-dispatch.com), where we will focus mostly on applications of the ideas.

-So this document can be thought as the middle ground: detailed enough to understand the concepts and ideas clearly and precisely, but just a starting point if you want to really dig deeper.
+This document can be thought as the middle ground: detailed enough to understand the concepts and ideas clearly and precisely, but just a starting point if you want to really dig deeper.

-The next level of detail is in the API docs for [The Presence Calculus
+That next level of detail is in the API docs for [The Presence Calculus
 Toolkit](https://py.pcalc.org).

 The toolkit is an open source python library that implements all the core concepts in the presence calculus.
+It is designed as an analytical middleware layer suitable for interfacing real world operational systems and complex system simulation, to the analytical machinery of the presence calculus.

 In the API documentation, we go into the concepts at a level of rigor that you'll need to work with the pcalc API and apply the concepts.
 Some mathematical background will be useful here if you want to apply the concepts and extend beyond the core.

-The toolkit is reference implementation of the presence calculus.
-It is designed as an analytical middleware layer suitable for interfacing real world operational systems and complex system simulation, to the analytical machinery of the presence calculus.

 If reading code is more your style than reading mathematical notation, then we recommend jumping into the code and running the examples (or writing your own) to understand how things work.
 If you find bugs, please raise them!

 Finally, for those who want to dive deeper into the formal mathematical
-underpinnings of the calculus, we have the theory track, which perhaps goes
-into more detail than most people will need to read or understand, but is
-useful for the mathematically trained to connect the ideas to their roots in
+underpinnings of the calculus, we have the theory track, which perhaps goes into more detail than most people will need to read or understand, but is useful for the mathematically trained to connect the ideas to their roots in mainstream mathematics.
-mainstream mathematics.

 Let's jump in...

-### Why Presence?
+### What is Presence?

 Presence is how reality reveals itself.